 Musa Alizadeh-Tabataee, Iran’s deputy ambassador to Iraq, announced that all border points with Iraq would be opened soon.
 He said that 80 percent of the crossings were already open with new health protocols.
-Alizadeh-Tabataee added that many of the points along the southern border were still closed.
+Other points along the southern border were still closed, he added.

-On June 27, Supreme Leader Ayatollah Ali Khamenei warned that Iran's economy could further deteriorate if the country did not stem the spread of COVID-19.
-"It is correct to say that something must be done to prevent economic problems caused by the coronavirus," Khamenei said in a meeting with judiciary officials.
+On June 27, Supreme Leader Ayatollah Khamenei warned that Iran's economy could further deteriorate if the country did not stem COVID-19.
+"Something must be done to prevent economic problems caused by the coronavirus," he said in a meeting with judiciary officials.
 "But in the case of negligence and significant spread of the disease, economic problems will increase, too."

-The Ministry of Health launched the “#I wear mask” campaign to promote awareness of health protocols through social media.
-"I desperately - and in a friendly way - plead with people to cooperate in observing medical protocols for their own sake and that of others," Duputy Health Minister Iraj Harirchi said in a press conference.
+The Ministry of Health launched an “#I_wear_mask” campaign to promote health protocols on social media.
+"I desperately - and in a friendly way - plead with people to cooperate in observing medical protocols for their own sake and that of others," Deputy Health Minister Harirchi told reporters.
 "Every 33 seconds one Iranian is infected with the coronavirus and every 13 minutes one dies from it."